• Home

 Tamila McDonald is a U.S. Army veteran with 20 years of service, including five years as a military financial advisor.
 After retiring from the Army, she spent eight years as an AFCPE-certified personal financial advisor for wounded warriors and their families.
 Now she writes about personal finance and benefits programs for numerous financial websites.

-Filed Under: Personal Finance Tagged With: careers, financial future, job security
+Filed Under: Personal Finance Tagged With: financial windfall, sudden large sum of money

 [Read more…]